-- Late 2017/early 2018 - Development of the business case.
+- Late 2017/early 2018 - Completion of indicative business case.

 There are multiple congestion points along Lake Road and people accessing the motorway are often affected by the conditions of Esmonde Road.

-- Using a mix of new transit lanes (for higher occupancy vehicles and public transport).
+- using a mix of new transit lanes (for higher occupancy vehicles and public transport).

-- Walking and cycling facilities.
+- improved walking and cycling facilities

-- Changing the existing bus lane on Esmonde Road to a transit lane, providing easier access to the motorway for higher occupancy vehicles.
+- changing the existing bus lane on Esmonde Road to a transit lane, providing easier access to the motorway for higher occupancy vehicles

 Walking and cycling improvements